-&lt;sup>54Results are very similar when using the two components of representativeness individually.
-Appendix Tables A5 and A6 report estimates for council elections (assigning conflict at the grid cell and territorial levels, respectively).
-Tables A7 and A8 report those for council size.
+64Results are very similar when using the two components of representativeness individually.
+Appendix Tables A8 and A9 report estimates for council elections (assigning conflict at the grid cell and territorial levels, respectively).
+Tables A10 and A11 report those for council size.

-The results of this exercise are plotted in Figure 7, with the composite representativeness measure as the outcome variable (the first principal component of council elections and council size).
-In the decade immediately preceding the birth of the firstborn, there are no differences in political outcomes between cities that were to witness noble first births of different genders.
-In the the first decade following the first births, however, patterns begin to diverge: having a daughter rather than a son is associated with higher representativeness.
-This effect remains significantly positive in the following two decades.
+nificantly positive in the following two decades.
 Realisations of the lottery of nobles' firstborn children therefore had long-lasting impacts on cities' subsequent institutional development.
 Increased likelihood of conflict in the case of a daughter, as we have argued above, was the key link in this chain.